This topic describes how to configure rule-based custom parsing.

 Matching result:

-In Example 1, the request parameters fully match Rule B. The HTTPDNS server returns the record value from Rule B.
+In this example, the request parameters are an exact match for Rule B. The HTTPDNS server-side returns the record value from Rule B.

 Example 2